ghr85/CCP01_Ruby_/readme.md

 * Again, time wasted on a requirements issue.
 Other controllers need to be required from main controller to work!
 * Remember that the 'name' attribute on a form points directly to the database mapping.
 * You can't use an anchor to generate a post action(without JS)
+* Requiring css requires you to declare a type attribute in link

 ### Files